Vasanta (season): Hindu festival

 On Vasanta Pachami day, everyone rises early to bathe, dress in yellow clothes, adorn their forehead with the yellow of turmeric (tilak), and worship the Sun God, Mother Ganga, and the earth.
 Books, articles, musical instruments, tools for art such as earthen inkpots and bamboo quills, are placed in front of the goddess to receive her blessings.
 The ink is made from unboiled milk water, red colour powder and silver glitter called avro.
 Although it is auspicious for children to learn their first word on this day of celebration, everyone abstains from their usual reading and writing in deference to the goddess.

 The colour yellow represents good fortune, spirituality, the ripening of the spring crops and the recent harvest.
 Food is coloured with saffron.
 The goddess Saraswati is dressed in yellow.
 In some traditional homes, sweetmeats of yellowish hues, such as kesar halva are offered to relatives and friends.
 Yellow flowers are used in abundance to decorate the places of worship.
 The yellow flowers of the mustard crop covers the field in such a way that it seems as if gold is spread over the land, glittering in the rays of the sun.

 Sufi festival

 The Sufis introduced the festival to the Muslim community in India.
-By the Mughal period, Basant was a popular festival at major Sufi shrines.
+By the Mughal Empire period, Basant was a popular festival at major Sufi shrines.
 There are, for example, historical records of Nizam Auliya ki Basant, Khwaja Bakhtiar Kaki ki Basant, Khusrau ki Basant; festivals arranged around the shrines of these various Sufi saints.
 Amir Khusro (1253–1325) and Nizamuddin Auliya celebrated the festival with songs that used the word basant (festival).
 Khusrau, a Sufi-poet of the thirteenth century, composed verses about Vasanta: